-The new bancassurance exposure draft released by the IRDA should bring about a positive impact to the three standalone health insurance companies in India – Apollo Munich Health Insurance, Star Health Insurance and Max Bupa Health Insurance.
+The new bancassurance exposure draft released by the IRDA should bring about a positive impact on the three standalone health insurance companies in India – Apollo Munich Health Insurance, Star Health Insurance, and Max Bupa Health Insurance.

-Bancassurance is a term that refers to banks selling insurance products to its customers.
+Bancassurance is a term that refers to banks selling insurance products to their customers.
 It is the sale of insurance products through the banks’ distribution channels.

-Considering the fact that there are 24 life insurance companies and almost an equivalent number of non-life insurance companies in the country, each of them will try to widen their distribution network.
-However, Apollo, Max and Star Health being the only 3 exclusive health insurers in India, will most certainly get an edge over the others.
+Considering the fact that there are 24 life insurance companies and almost an equivalent number of non-life insurance companies in the country, each of them will try to widen its distribution network.
+However, Apollo, Max, and Star Health being the only 3 exclusive health insurers in India, will most certainly get an edge over the others.

 Highlights of IRDA bancassurance draft:

 .
-No Bancassurance Agent shall be paid commission exceeding the 85% of the limit specified in Section 40A of the Insurance Act, 1938.
+No Bancassurance Agent shall be paid a commission exceeding 85% of the limit specified in Section 40A of the Insurance Act, 1938.

 .
 Bancassurance Agent must ensure that every sale of the insurance product is supported by the need analysis format duly signed by the insured person.

 .
-Bancassurance Agent must extend all possible help and co-operation to the insured person in completion of all documents etc in the event of a claim.
+Bancassurance Agent must extend all possible help and cooperation to the insured person in the completion of all documents etc in the event of a claim.

 .
 Must disclose the scales of commission in respect of the insurance product offered for sale.